kpowkitty/fy/README.md

 - Originality and Creativity: Project demonstrates substantial originality.
 Ex.
 Product combines ideas in a unique way not previously done before, and reflection questions demonstrate thoughtful intention on differentiating it from what currently exists.
 - Reflection: Project includes thoughtful responses that fully answer the reflection questions.

-# FY, YOUR FINANCIAL GUIDE!
+# FY: YOUR FINANCIAL GUIDE

 ## Description